kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 The following unit test scenarios should be added:

-* [TC1] Missing, invalid, negative, non-integer, and overflowing annotation values are treated as zero.
+* [TC1] Missing, invalid, negative, non-integer, and out-of-range annotation values are treated as absent and resolved to the autoscaler default.
 * [TC2] Valid annotation values are parsed and summed for pods in `NodeToBeRemoved.PodsToReschedule`.
 * [TC3] Nodes with lower total disruption cost are preferred within the same existing ordering group.
 * [TC4] Existing `riskyNodes` and `okNodes` ordering is preserved.